 How many of us have heard or witnessed someone who is ill being told “You’ve got to stay positive, that will help”?
 This common recommendation is currently under serious scientific scrutiny.
 The debate about the extent to which psychological processes can directly influence physical health has received significant attention recently.

 There is a clear complex relationship between how people view their life experiences, stress levels and illness.
-Psychological experiences and feelings (stress levels) have a basis in brain chemistry and biology, and it appears that stressful thoughts or perceptions may then have at least some influence on our physical health.
+Psychological experiences and feelings (stress levels) have a basis in brain chemistry and biology, and it appears that stressful thoughts or perceptions may have at least some influence on our physical health.
 One clear example is that when people feel anxious, they experience muscle tension, increased heart rate, increased sweating and at times this leads to an increase in blood pressure.
 Although much more research is needed, there continues to appear to be an association between the body and the mind in terms of maintaining physical health.

-Today, the strength of the relationship between our thoughts and developing diseases such as cancer cannot yet be determined.
+The strength of the relationship between our thoughts and developing diseases such as cancer cannot yet be determined.
 However, psychological interventions to reduce negative thinking and to reduce stress and anxiety levels are useful for mental health and improving one’s quality of life.

-Ways to Improve Your Immune System
+Ways to Improve the Immune System

 Get plenty of rest: Sleep helps the body reset hormone levels, lowers blood pressure, and allows the body time to heal and repair damages.
 Restful sleep also helps promote the number of immune cells people have to guard against foreign invaders. (bacteria, viruses)